IIIF/api/source/api/presentation/2.0/index.md

 ###  6.6.
 Advanced Association Features

-The following sections describe known use cases for building representations of objects using the IIIF Presentation API, and clients _should_{: .rfc} expect to encounter them.
-Other use cases are likely to exist, and _must_{: .rfc} be encoded using the [Open Annotation's][XXX] context document mapping for any additional fields required.
+The following sections describe known use cases for building representations of objects using the IIIF Presentation API, and clients _SHOULD_ expect to encounter them.
+Other use cases are likely to exist, and _MUST_ be encoded using the [Open Annotation's][XXX] context document mapping for any additional fields required.

 ####  6.6.1.
 Segments

 It is important to be able to extract parts, or segments, of resources.
 In particular a very common requirement is to associate a resource with part of a canvas, or part of an image with either the entire canvas or part thereof.
 Secondly, as transcriptions are often made available in XML files, extracting the correct page to associate with the canvas, or line to associate with part of the canvas, is equally useful for reusing existing material.
 These can be accomplished using URI fragments for simple cases.
 Two examples are given below:

   * Segments of both images and canvases may be selected by adding a [rectangular bounding box][33] after the URI.
-The fragment _must_{: .rfc} be structured:
+The fragment _MUST_ be structured:

       `http://www.example.com/iiif/book1/canvas/p1.json#xywh=100,100,300,50`